Beanbun6/greenbean-website/README.md

 Made with ☕, ❤️, and HTML by **Beanbun6**
 📅 Created: July 2025
 📍 Project for learning + showcasing frontend skills
+✨ This project is part of my personal learning — please don’t copy or reuse without permission.
+💡 I'm open to suggestions and contributions!
+Feel free to open an issue or pull request if you’d like to collaborate.
 ------------

 “Coffee — a poem in a cup, warmth wrapped in silence.”
 Thanks for visiting!

-✨ This project is part of my personal learning — please don’t copy or reuse without permission.